New UK leader faces energy crisis, ailing economy

 "As Secretary of State for Trade and then Foreign Secretary, Liz Truss has been a close friend of New Zealand.
 She has been a staunch supporter of the UK's 'tilt' to the Indo-Pacific and played a central role in advancing our historic Free Trade Agreement."

-Truss became prime minister a day after the ruling Conservative Party chose her as its leader in an election where the party's 172,000 dues-paying members were the only voters.
-As party leader, Truss automatically became prime minister without the need for a general election because the Conservatives still have a majority of lawmakers in the House of Commons.
+Truss became Prime Minister a day after the ruling Conservative Party chose her as its leader in an election where the party's 172,000 dues-paying members were the only voters.
+As party leader, Truss automatically became Prime Minister without the need for a general election because the Conservatives still have a majority in the House of Commons.

-But as a national leader selected by less than 0.5 per cent of British adults, Truss is under pressure to show quick results.

-Ed Davey, leader of the opposition Liberal Democrats, on Tuesday called for an early election in October — something that Truss and the Conservative Party are highly unlikely to do since the Tories are slumping in the polls.
+Ed Davey, leader of the opposition Liberal Democrats, called for an early election in October — something that Truss and the Conservative Party are highly unlikely to do.

 Johnson, 58, became prime minister three years ago after his predecessor, Theresa May, failed to deliver Britain's departure from the European Union.
 Johnson later won an 80-seat majority in Parliament with the promise to "get Brexit done".